 - Explain to the patient the close contact that may be required during a F2F session

-- Discuss with patients attending face to face that they may be required to attend wearing a face-covering
+- Discuss with patients attending face to face that they are required to wear a face covering

 - Explain to patients the cleaning processes in place in treatment areas

 - Document any questions individual patients raise related to attending face to face related to Covid-19

 - Train all your staff in appropriate consent for treatment procedures